 InLiquid and Park Towne Place invite you to join a celebratory evening featuring two new exhibitions and the acquisition of major artwork.
 A reception will be held in the South Tower, with artist talks beginning at 6:30.

-Margery Amdur, Linda Brenner, Colin Keefe and Kristin Schattenfield-Rein tell the story of changing landscapes and cityscapes through art objects, actions, drawings, and installation.
+Margery Amdur, Linda Brenner, Colleen Keefe and Kristin Schattenfield-Rein tell the story of changing landscapes and cityscapes through art objects, actions, drawings, and installation.
 As part of the Benjamin Franklin Parkway’s Centennial Celebration of Collections and Connections, the artists’ work incorporates objects and imagery that are tied to a previous history.
 Wood from the site of the Barnes Foundation, Christmas trees discarded on Philadelphia Streets, maps and found objects are altered from their original purpose by the artists’ varying processes, telling a new story.